CaptainCodeman/rdx/readme.md

 export const config = { models, plugins: { routing } }
 ```

-We'll import the exported `config` and use the `createStore` helper to create an instance of the `rdx` store and this time we'll decorate it with the `devtools` and `persist` enhancers that the `rdx` package provides so we get the integration with Redux DevTools plus state persistence using `localStorage`.
+We'll import the exported `config` and use the `createStore` helper to create an instance of the Rdx store and this time we'll decorate it with the `devtools` and `persist` enhancers that the `rdx` package provides so we get the integration with Redux DevTools plus state persistence using `localStorage`.
 It's only slightly more complex than the first example:

 #### store/index.ts